$48.00 – $390.00

 - 20 Mil Reinforced is the toughest and a superior upgrade when installing an encapsulation - Blue / White - Whitecap Brand - 12' x 100'.
 The white side is face-up when installed.

 - 6 Mil Reinforced - Reinforced Clear - is our most popular seller.
-Used for crawlspace liner and as a wall liner for encapsulations - Whitecap Brand - Available sizes: 4' x 100', 8' x 100' and 12' x 100'
+Used for crawlspace liner and as a wall liner for encapsulations - Whitecap Brand - Available sizes: 4' x 100' and 8' x 100'

 Vapor Barrier puts a barrier between moisture and the sub-floor of your home